-Take Control of Your Passwords cover
+Take Control of Your Passwords, Second Edition

 It’s the season for second editions, and hot on the heels of my updated Dropbox book, Take Control Books has released a new edition of Take Control of Your Passwords.
 This book is my complete guide to understanding how passwords work and dealing with the many frustrations they involve—with as little inconvenience as possible.
 Passwords are a pain, but they aren’t going away any time soon, and the better you understand the risks and your options for dealing with them, the safer you’ll be.